moeinp70/MinimumCircle/README.md

 ### 2. Compute the Smallest Circle

 Use the `smallest_circle` function to compute the smallest circle that covers a specified fraction of the population.
+# Compute the smallest circle covering 50% of the population

 ```python
 from smallestcircle import smallest_circle